rielsi/placeable-docs/locator-api-v0/api.md

 Required: false

-Options: These are specific to your data.                                               a
+Options: These are specific to your data.

 Description: